Softpanorama

 Options Configuring syslog-ng to send logs Filters Configuration Examples Tips History Humor

-On Suse 10 syslog-ng is preinstalled (used instead of standard syslog daemon).
-Both Solaris 10 and Solaris 9 syslog-ng packages are available from Sun Freeware:
+On Suse 10 and 11 syslog-ng is preinstalled (used instead of standard syslog daemon; although rsyslog can be installed instead and is supported).
+For Solaris 10 and Solaris 11 syslog-ng packages used to be available from Sun Freeware.

 To troubleshoot you need first to check the correctness of the configuration, for example: